coldplus/-pgpool-II-doc-zh_CN/4_SQL_type_commands.md

 ## 描述

-`SHOW POOL_CACHE` displays [in memory query cache ](https://www.pgpool.net/docs/latest/en/html/runtime-in-memory-query-cache.html)statistics if in memory query cache is enabled.
+`SHOW POOL_CACHE` displays [in memory query cache](https://www.pgpool.net/docs/latest/en/html/runtime-in-memory-query-cache.html)statistics if in memory query cache is enabled.
 Here is an example session: See [Table 1](https://www.pgpool.net/docs/latest/en/html/sql-show-pool-cache.html#SHOW-POOL-CACHE-TABLE) for a description of each item.

 ```sql
 test=# \x